twinfoundation/api/README.md

 ## Packages

-- [api-models](packages/api-models/README.md) - Contains models and classes for use with APIs.
+- [api-models](packages/api-models/README.md) - Contains models for use with APIs.
+- [api-core](packages/api-core/README.md) - Contains classes for use with APIs.
+- [api-server-fastify](packages/api-server-fastify/README.md) - Use [Fastify](https://fastify.dev/) as the core web server for APIs.

 ## Contributing